Yum Woon Sen: The Ultimate Thai Glass Noodle Salad

 1/2 pound shrimp, peeled and deveined

-1/2 small onion, cut into 1/4 inch slices
+1/2 small onion, sliced into 1/4-inch pieces

-1/4 cup of Chinese celery leaves, chopped
+1/4 cup Chinese celery leaves, chopped

 1/4 cup grape tomatoes, halved lengthwise